-The Program team will check all applications for eligibility and undertake a preliminary assessment.
-As part of the initial assessment, TAFE NSW and Training Services will be consulted to ensure the availability of training.
+The program team will check all submitted applications for eligibility and undertake a preliminary assessment.
+As part of the initial assessment, TAFE NSW and Training Services will be consulted to assist with availability of training.

 Applicants may be requested to clarify or provide additional information to assist in the assessment process to determine eligibility.